MindWrapper/ai-tools/readme.md

 ### Use-case 2: Review File

-If you find ChatGPT [hard to use](https://www.reddit.com/r/ChatGPT/comments/18nj25d/triple_quotes_for_chatgpt/) for reviewing big markdown files, you can use the API instead.
+If you find ChatGPT [hard to use](https://www.reddit.com/r/ChatGPT/comments/18nj25d/triple_quotes_for_chatgpt/) for reviewing large markdown files, you can use the API instead.

 ```bash
 review ./readme.md